 Another important focus is apartment maintenance.
 Fridays are cleaning days, and the students are expected to divide cleaning responsibilities with their roommate to keep their space nice and clean.
 “Learning the importance of cleaning has been a good experience,” said current student Josh.
 Many of the students find cleaning to be easy and see the benefit in a clean space, but had trouble adjusting to task.
 “There were a lot of ups and downs, but overall, I like the independence,” Josh’s roommate Jake said.

 The students here are really enjoying their adulthood and the community they are involved in.
 “Living at First Place has been good,” Josh said, “I feel like I will be able to apply what I learn here to my life when I am done with the program.”
-The students like the environment they are in; they feel safe, they are forming strong friendships, and they are confident that the skills they are learning now will help them succeed.
+The students like the environment they are in; they are forming strong friendships, and they are confident that the skills they are learning now will help them succeed.